johnmccallig/GHG_EDL/README.md

 ## Introduction

-GHG_EDL is a prototype an information system that would provide more consistent, accurate and transparent information about GHG emissions.
+GHG_EDL is a prototype of an information system that would provide more consistent, accurate and transparent information about GHG emissions.

 This repository supports a chapter in *Contemporary Issues in Sustainable Finance* from the Palgrave Collection.